 Nothing says summer like a flagstone-encircled wood-burning fire pit.
-There’s something about the smell of woodsmoke and the sound of crackling flames that just screams relaxation.
-Of course, building a fire pit can be a bit of work.
-But it’s worth it for those long, lazy summer evenings spent outdoors with family and friends.
+After enjoying a fun-filled outing, this would be the perfect way to end the day.
+Of course, building a fire pit can be a bit of work, but it’s worth it for those long, lazy summer evenings spent outdoors.

 First, you’ll need to find a spot in your backyard that’s flat and well-drained.
-If your yard is sloped, you’ll want to build up the area around the fire pit, so it’s level.
+If your yard is sloped, you’ll want to build up the area around the fire pit so it’s level.
 Next, decide how big you want your fire pit to be, find some logs and surround the fire with boulders.

-If you’re looking for a fire pit to make a statement, you should think about a hill country hideaway.
-This type of luxurious fire pit is nestled in native vegetation.
-You may also add features of oxidized steel, dark gravel, and a custom sectional design.
+If you own a luxurious hill country hideaway spot, an equally classic fire pit would be a great statement for your property.
+This type of fire pit looks amazing, nestled in native vegetation.
+You can add features of oxidized steel, dark gravel, and a custom sectional design.

-Whether you’re hosting an intimate party or just enjoying a night under the stars, this fire pit will certainly add to the appeal of your home.
-Surrounded by beautiful native vegetation, this is the perfect place to relax and take in all that nature has to offer.
-This can be your safe haven from the fast-paced world.
+Aside from the picturesque view, this fire pit will certainly add to the appeal of your home.
+Surrounded by beautiful natural greenery, this is the perfect place to relax with your loved ones and take in all that nature has to offer.

 If you’re looking for a modern, sleek source of warmth, then you might want to consider a rectangular fire pit.
-They are very popular and can make a statement in your outdoor space.
-For a more natural look, you might want to choose another material blended with concrete.
+Not only are they popular, but they also make great statement pieces.
+For a more natural look, you might want to choose a material blended with concrete.

-Concrete doesn’t absorb heat as quickly as other materials, so it’s perfect for use in a fire pit.
-The pale color of the concrete will complement any landscaping and won’t show smudges or fingerprints as easily as darker colors.
-You may add furniture in similar colors for a monotone modern look.
+Concrete doesn’t absorb heat as quickly as other materials, so it’s perfect for a fire pit.
+The pale color will also complement any landscaping and won’t show smudges or fingerprints as easily as other colors.
+You may add furniture in similar shades for a modern monotone look.

 Hexagonal Tiled Fire Pit

-Hexagonal tiled gas fire pits are all the rage these days for a good reason!
+Hexagonal tiled gas fire pits are the way to go if you’re all about being trendy!
 They provide a cozy and inviting sitting area that can be enjoyed year-round.
 And who doesn’t love good hexagonal shapes instead of boring rectangular ones?
 As an added bonus, they’re easy to clean and maintain.

-They’re super stylish and add a touch of luxury to any outdoor space.
 Add some insulation for heat retention, so you’ll be able to enjoy your fire pit for longer periods without having to constantly stoke the flames.
 Relaxation is the goal, and this pit clearly got that memo.
 Also, consider including a dining area to enjoy meals outside.

-For those looking to add a bit of contemporary flair to your outdoor space, why not consider a brick and bluestone fire pit?
-With its clean lines and sharp angles, a brick and bluestone fire pit is the perfect centerpiece for any modern patio or backyard.
+For those looking to add a bit of contemporary flair to their outdoor space, why not consider a brick and bluestone fire pit?
+With its clean lines and sharp angles, a brick and bluestone fire pit is the perfect centerpiece for any patio or backyard.

-A brick and bluestone fire pit is an eye-catching addition.
+A brick and bluestone fire pit is an eye-catching addition to a backyard.
 When used in a fire pit, bluestone provides a designer look without adding too much drama to the space.
 The interlocking bricks give it a clean, sharp impression, while the blue stone adds a touch of luxury.

 A vintage fire pit is a great way to add character and functionality to your lawn.
-There are several different options for styling a metal fire pit, but one of the most popular looks is to go for a cylindrical design.
+There are several different options for styling a metal fire pit, but one of the most popular ones is the cylindrical design.
 This type of fire pit will remind you of old-fashioned barrels or drums.